jessechen1618/softdev_p01/README.md

 - You should now be on your User Dashboard
 - Under the section labeled "API Details", there is a row labeled "Authorization"
 - Copy the Authorization header
-- Open `app.py` and paste your header as the value of the variable.
+- Open `APIkeys.json` and paste your header as the value of the variable.
-- `IMAGGA_AUTH = '' # INSERT IMAGGA AUTHORIZATION HEADER HERE`
+- `IMAGGA_AUTH: ''`

 ### Running